Introduction / History

 * Scripture Prayers for the Tirgar (Hindu traditions) in India.

-* Pray for workers who are filled with the fruit and the power of the Holy Spirit to go to the Tirgar people in India.
+* Pray for the Holy Spirit to give the Tirgar people teachable and understanding hearts.